SFDO-Community-Sprints/DLRS-Documentation/docs/Cookbook/Campaigns,-Registrations,-Applications.md

 - Rollup on `Contact` instead of `Account`.
 Substitute the parent object with Contact, and adjust the relationship and target fields.

-**Contributed by** Caroline Renard, [Data Geeks Lab](https://www.datageekslab.com)
+**Contributed by** Caroline Renard

 ## Contact: Current Program Engagement Status

 **Description**

-> Shows the current status of a program engagement (or any object that may have an open and closed option).
+> This recipe shows the current status of a program engagement (or any custom object that may have an open and closed option).
 Multiple other use cases for this rollup as this function will work with any field.

 **Objects, Fields, Relationships**